 The following macros are provided in the standard Aphelion distribution.
 We recommend that you run each macro and view the results.
-For an annotated version of Ceramic.apm, see the section 7.1.3.
+For an annotated version of Ceramic.apm, see the section 7.1.5.
 Macro Example (Ceramic.apm).
-There are three folders containing macros in the Aphelion distribution:
+Macros are located in the <Aphelion Installation Path>ExamplesWacros folder.
+Three subfolders (BasicScript, CSharp and Python) contain the macros for each corresponding language.
+This section presents the Aphelion macros written in BasicScript (.apm), which are present in the BasicScript subfolders: